Ariesjaak/HARUSD/README.md

 # HARUSD
 This repository is created for Coursera course "Getting and Cleaning Data" from Data Science Specialization, by Johns Hopkins University.

-## In this README script the following is explained:
+In this README script the following is explained:
   1) The Assignment
-  2) The Submitted Files:
+  2) The Submitted Files

     2.1) R script: "run_analysis.R"
     2.2) Codebook: "Codebook.md"
     2.3) Tidy data: "tidydataset.txt"